The information in this article applies to:

 When selected at its border the sheet has edit handles, allowing it to be moved.

-You can also resize the sheet using its edit handles; however, for best results, it is recommended that you instead select an available sheet size in the Drawing Sheet Setup dialog.
+Resizing the drawing sheet using its edit handles is possible, but can cause unexpected results.
+It is recommended that you instead select an available sheet size in the Drawing Sheet Setup dialog.

 Dimension lines can locate the edges of the sheet and can be used to position other objects relative to it.